 I’ve never met a person that wasn’t in some way trying to get better.
 In fact, 94% of millennials reported making regular commitments to personal improvement—even going so far as to say they’d be willing to spend nearly $300 a month on self-improvement.

 In your lifetime, you will spend about 90,000 hours at work.
 It makes sense, then, that the drive towards self-betterment would extend to the office as well.
-Your company may offer benefits like an education budget, or ongoing training in the office, but there are actually small, regular things that you can do on your own for free.
+While your company may provide you with benefits such as an education budget, for example, for an online business degree or in-office training, there are small, regular things you can do on your own for free.
 They’re not going to get you coding like a mastermind or building your own mobile application, but they will make you a better person in and out of the cubicle.

 The best way to learn something is to ask.
 Your team is likely not made of carbon copies of a single individual.
 Define the things that are important to each of your individual team members’ and ask about them.
 These questions won’t be the same for everyone.
 Maybe one of your team members runs an Instagram business on the side.
 Maybe one of them has a partner that has just undergone surgery.
 These are the types of things that you should be mentally cataloging and asking about when you can.